 Give a practical thought – Is it possible to browse multiple portals for news updates in today’s time?
-It could be really a time consuming task.
+It could be really a time-consuming task.
 With information chatbots, you save time by getting curated news and headlines right inside your messenger

 Many popular news portals and television networks introduced chatbot services.
-Chatbots inform about breaking news and recommend top stories to read.
-CNN was one of the first news businesses to build a bot on Facebook Messenger platform.
+Chatbots inform people about breaking news and recommend top stories to read.
+CNN was one of the first news businesses to build a bot on the Facebook Messenger platform.

 By using the CNN bot, you can choose to read the top stories topic.
 When you choose the stories you like, the bot gets smarter about your preferences and what you want to read.